 The Board of Education establishes policies and adopts regulations for the operation of the District's schools.
 Its five members serve without pay and are elected by the qualified voters of the district for a three-year term.
 Responsibility for administering board policy is vested in the Superintendent.

-The Board meets on the second and fourth Monday of each month at 7:00 in the board room of the Hancock Central School.
+The Board typically meets at 7 p.m. on the second and fourth Mondays of each month in the board room of the Hancock Central School District.
 All district residents are invited to attend these educational and business meetings and to participate in discussions.

-The Open Forum with community and/or staff allows for questions and comments regarding items on the agenda. persons wishing to speak should identify themselves and any organization they may be representing at the meeting.
+The Open Forum with community and/or staff allows for questions and comments regarding items on the agenda.
+Persons wishing to speak should identify themselves and any organization they may be representing.
 Comments must be limited to five minutes and relate to school matters.
-The Board does not generally respond immediately to issues raised, but will direct the administration to research the matter.
+The Board does not generally respond immediately to issues raised, but it will direct the administration to research the matter.

 The Board of Education: